Childhood Malnutrition, Empowering Women, and Healing the Earth

 June 6, 2021, 6:00 pm (RMT) Zoom

-Join me for “Empowering Women to Live with Love,” a conversation with author and fellow Quaker Sharman Apt Russell, author of Within Our Grasp: Childhood Malnutrition Worldwide and the Revolution Taking Place to End it.
+Join me in conversation with fellow Quaker Sharman Apt Russell, author of Within Our Grasp: Childhood Malnutrition Worldwide and the Revolution Taking Place to End it, a book on how childhood malnutrition affects our economies, cultures, and the future of the planet—and also the very reasonable solutions for this global problem.
 Hosted by the Women’s International Study Center.
+Register here.

 Wyoming Writers 46th Annual Conference